 Tom Brady arrived at Michigan in 1995.
-He did not play as a freshman and burned his red-shirt tin his first year on campus.
-The 1996 season was a lot like 1995 for young Brady.
+He did not play as a freshman and burned his red-shirt in his first year on campus.
+The 1996 season was a lot like 1995 for Thomas Brady.
 He played in two games, but did not start any games for the Wolverines.
 He completed 3 of 5 passes and had one intercepted.
 Tom did not earn a letter in season number two at Michigan.
-It is no secret that Tom Brady almost transferred to California, but people like Jay Flannelly and Greg Hardin, helped him hang in there, work hard, and wait his turn.
+It is no secret that Tom Brady almost transferred to California, but people like Jay Flannelly and Greg Hardin, helped him hang in there and wait his turn.

-Year three in Ann Arbor turned out to be great for the Michigan Wolverines.
-They finished at 12 wins and 0 losses and won the AP National Championship Trophy.
+Brady’s third year in Ann Arbor turned out to be great for the Michigan Wolverines, but not that great for Brady.
+The Maize and Blue footballers finished at 12 wins and 0 losses and won the AP National Championship Trophy.
 Brady was a back-up to Brian Griese who started every game in 1997.
 Tom completed 12 of 15 passes during his “mop-up” time in 1997.
 The good news for Tom was that he earned his first letter at Michigan.

 In addition to being the starting quarterback in 1999, Tom also earned the title of “Co-Captain.”
 He (along with, Steve Hutchinson and Rob Renes) was selected to lead the Michigan Wolverines on the field in 1999.
 Brady, and his talented teammates, finished the season with a final record of 10 wins and 2 losses.
 The Wolverines slipped in the Big Ten (6-2) and wound up in a tie for second place.

-For the second straight season, Tom Brady completed exactly 214 passes in 341 attempts.
+For the second straight season, Tom Brady completed exactly 214 passes in 341 attempts which is almost impossible when you think about it.
 He threw 20 touchdown passes and only 6 interceptions.
 Brady led Michigan to a number of comeback wins in 1999 and earned the nickname of “Comeback Kid” and “Captain Comeback.”

 Tom Brady set a number of Michigan passing records during his playing career.
 He finished with a record of 20 wins and only 5 losses in 25 career starts.
 (That’s an 80 percent winning rate!)
 Tom Brady earned Honorable Mention honors from the Big Ten in 1998 and 1999 and was named as Michigan’s Most Valuable Player in 1999.
 He also earned three varsity football letters.